 The McElhattan Foundation believes that learning - about oneself and the world around us - is at the core of human life.
 After all, we learn throughout our entire lives, and in many different settings from school to home and everything in between.
 Learning brings joy, frustration, resilience, understanding, and purpose to our lives.
 It is so powerful that when shared equitably, education can break the intergenerational cycle of poverty.
-Unfortunately, many in our region, specifically children living in poverty and people of color, do not have equitable access to high-quality learning opportunities and effective educators.
+Unfortunately, many in our region, specifically children living in poverty and people of color, do not have equitable access to high-quality learning opportunities.
 There are complex and systemic issues of racial and economic injustice at work.
-To address these issues, the McElhattan Foundation hopes to expand access to high-quality learning opportunities.
-Our approach to changemaking is to invest our resources in several high-need, high-impact areas.
-At this time, we will focus our education investments in out-of-school-time-learning.
+To address these issues, our approach is to invest in high-need, high-impact areas.
+Through careful consideration of evidence and urgency, we make grants to support out-of-school time learning and innovative approaches to expand educator diversity.

-Out-of-school-time learning (OST): Based on a growing body of research, we know that interest-driven experiences in OST settings are key to unlocking the critical learning and life skills that help children to flourish.
-Because learning does not stop when the school day ends, we know that after-school and summer learning programs, as well as OST programs happening in museums, parks, and libraries, offer rich opportunities for learning and growth.
+Based on a growing body of research, we know that interest-driven experiences in OST settings are key to unlocking the critical learning and life skills that help children to flourish.
+Because learning does not stop when the school day ends, we know that after-school programs, as well as OST programs happening in museums, parks, and libraries, offer rich opportunities for learning and growth.
 We want to invest in OST learning experiences where youth can connect to positive adult mentors, feel safe to try new things, and have the opportunity to acquire and hone new skills.

 We want to strengthen and expand OST learning in the Pittsburgh region to ensure that programming is more widely available to the students who need it most.
-Through this funding focus, we will prioritize investments in organizations providing after-school, summer learning, and informal learning opportunities for children living in poverty and/or people of color.
+Through this funding focus, we will prioritize investments in organizations providing after-school and informal learning opportunities for children living in poverty and/or people of color.

 We want to expand quality learning experiences and are interested in funding organizations that demonstrate a commitment to implementing critical quality standards, including: